 Comparison of mortality estimates

-There have been a number of studious attempts to estimate the total number of deaths attributable to the Troubles, each utilising different sources of data and methods, and focusing on different population groups.
-(Smyth, 1998) estimated that a total of 3598 deaths were attributed killings in the conflict between 1969 and 1998; this compares with 2661 estimated in our model between 1969 and 1998, except our focus was just in younger adult males in Northern Ireland, rather than additional deaths in other countries, and other demographic groups.
-Analysis of a database of more than a thousand individuals involved in PIRA found the members when committing their first identifiable PIRA-related activity was 25 years, the same age as Jihadi recruits in more recent conflicts.(Gill & Horgan, 2013) The average age of recruitment was around three years younger, and increased as the conflict progressed.(Gill & Horgan, 2013) As the average age of recruits increased, violence decreased.(Gill & Horgan, 2013)
+There have been a number estimates of the total number of deaths attributable to the Troubles, using different sources of data and methods and populations.
+(Smyth, 1998) estimated a total of 3598 deaths were attributed killings in the conflict between 1969 and 1998; this compares with 2661 estimated in our model between 1969 and 1998 in younger adult males in Northern Ireland only.

 Like our estimates, (Smyth, 1998) found that a disproportionate share of deaths occurred in young adults, with a quarter occurring in people aged 18-23 years, and attributable deaths then falling at older ages.
 Within our model a qualitatively similar pattern of mortality burden by age was also found, though we estimated an even greater share in 18-23 age group, with 1053 deaths out of 2776, or 38% of all deaths, estimated to have occurred in this age group.
 (Smyth, 1998) also found deaths attributable the Troubles occurring in children as young as 12 years old, which was below the minimum age we modelled of 15 years old.
 Other total mortality estimates for the Troubles tend to be similar, with (McDowell, 2008) estimating slightly under 3700 deaths, and (Curran, 2001) estimating 3740 additional deaths between 1969 and 1999 (compared with our estimate of 2675 between 1972 and 1999).

-Our model was based only on all-cause mortality data, and is an attempt only to characterise an unusual pattern in such data using a highly simplistic and stylised representation of this pattern in a linear modelling framework.
-It also focused only on one age group and gender, and did not attempt to model any additional deaths due to the Troubles through terrorist campaigns elsewhere in the UK.
+Our model was based only on all-cause mortality data, and deliberately stylised and simplistic in how it modelled the effect of the Troubles.
 Despite this, it estimates up to around three quarters of the deaths that actually occurred, suggesting once again that the fundamental character of the modelling assumption - an initiation event leading to the sudden onset of a conflict whose intensity only slowly decays over many years – captures something of the essence of what occurred in Northern Ireland.